jddixon/RepData_PeerAssessment1/PA1_template.md

 avgByHour      <- select(data3, hour, steps) %>%
                   group_by(hour)             %>%
                   summarize(meanSteps=mean(steps, na.rm=TRUE))

+# DEBUG
+avgPerSlot     <- mean(avgBySlot$meanSteps)
+avgPerDay      <- 288 * avgPerSlot
+# END
 ```

+So the average number of steps in any given slot is 37.3825996, which
+gives an average of 1.0766189\times 10^{4} steps per day.

 ## What is mean total number of steps taken per day?